phase2/openatrium-drops-7/profiles/openatrium/modules/contrib/date_ical/README.txt

     size, include additional information from other fields, etc.
 4. Do this for each of the content types that you wish to include in your site's iCal feeds.
 5. Create a new View that displays the entities that you want to include in the iCal feed.
-6. Add a "Feed" to the view.
+6. Add a "Feed" display to the same View.
 Change the Format to "iCal Feed".
-When you click Apply from that dialog, you'll be given the option to name the calendar, which will appear in your users' calendar clients as the calendar's title.
+    When you click "Apply" from that dialog, you'll be given the option to name the calendar, which will appear in your users' calendar clients as the calendar's title.
 7. Change the Show setting to "iCal Entity".
 8. In the settings for iCal Entity, select the date field that should be used as the event date for the iCal feed.
 Make sure that you choose a field that is a part of every entity that your View displays.
 Otherwise, the entities which don't have that field will be left out of the iCal feed.
 9. You may optionally choose a field that will be used to populate the Location property of events in your iCal feed.
 This field can be a text field, a Node Reference field, an Addressfield, or a Location field.
-10. Give the feed a path like 'calendar/%/export.ics', including a '/%/' for every contextual filter in the view.
+10. Give the Feed a path like 'calendar/%/export.ics', including a '/%/' for every contextual filter in the view.
 11. Make sure the Pager options are set to "Display all items".
 12. Add date filters or arguments that will constrain the view to the items you want to be included in the iCal feed.
-13. Attach the feed to a another view (usually a Page view that is displaying the same events).
-Be aware, though, that attaching the feed to a view with different output will not make the iCal feed include that output.
-It will always include the events which match the feed's filters.
+13. Using the "Attach to:" setting in the Feed Settings panel, attach the feed to a another display in the same view (usually a Page display).
+Be aware, though, that the Feed will display exactly what its settings tell it to, regardless of how the Page display is set up.
+Thus, it's best to ensure that both displays are configured to include the same content.
 14. Save the View.
-15. Navigate to a page which displays the attached view.
+15. Navigate to a page which displays the view (usually the Page display's "path" setting).
 You should see the iCal icon at the bottom of the view's output.
-Clicking on the icon will subscribe your preferred calendar app to the iCal feed.
-However, if you don't have a calendar app set up on your computer, you'll want to go back to the View settings page, click the Settings link next to "Format: iCal Feed", and check "Disable webcal://", then save your View.
-This will make the iCal icon download a .ics file with the events, instead of loading the events directly into a calendar app.
+Clicking on the icon will subscribe your calendar app to the iCal feed.
+16. If you don't have a calendar app set up on your computer, or you want your users to download the ical feed rather than subscribe to it, you'll want to go back to the View settings page, click the Settings link next to "Format: iCal Feed", and check "Disable webcal://".
+Then save your View.
+    This will make the iCal icon download a .ics file with the events, instead of loading the events directly into the user's calendar app.

 HOW TO EXPORT AN ICAL FEED USING THE iCal Fields PLUGIN 1-6.These steps are the same as above.